bayfrontmedia/bones/_docs/README.md

 - `/app`- All of your app's namespaced classes reside here.
 These include controllers, exceptions, models and services.
 - `/config`- All of your app's configuration files reside here.
 - `/public`- Public web root of the application.
 - `/resources`- All of your app's resources reside here.
-These include the bootstrap and command line file, cron jobs, events, filters and routes.
+These include the bootstrap file, events, filters and routes.
 Resources may also include global helper functions, translations, views, or any other custom resource you choose to use.
 - `/storage`- All locally stored files reside here.
 This includes files written by the app, publicly shared files, as well as any other files you wish to store.
 - `.env`- All environment variables are saved here. **This file should never be made public or committed to your application's source control.**

+**NOTE:** If your public web root is not `/public`, the path must be updated in `/public/index.php` as well as `/bones`.

 ## Configuration